Risk Factors for Neuropathy

 • Lyme Disease – see Bacterial Infection

 • Medications can have a side effect of neuropathy – Lyrica, Cymbalta, Duloxetine hydrochloride, Pregabalin, and more.
 Lipitor nerve damage is a side effect, as well as other statin drugs.
 See Neuropathy as a Side Effect.
 Medications Is your medication not on the list?
-You can also check www.rxlist.com or www.drugs.com to check (It may not say neuropathy or nerve damage, but any of the symptoms, paresthesia, pins and needless, numbness, etc. etc. etc.)
+You can also check www.rxlist.com or www.drugs.com to check (It may not say neuropathy or nerve damage, but any of the symptoms, paresthesia, pins and needles, numbness, etc. etc. etc.)

 • Mercury poisoning

 • Metabolic Disorders caused by a disruption of the chemical processes in the body.
 In some cases, nerve damage is caused by the inability to properly use energy in the body.
 In other cases, dangerous substances (toxins) build up in the body and damage nerves.
-Some metabolic disorders are passed down through families (inherited), while others are develop due to various diseases.
+Some metabolic disorders are passed down through families (inherited), while others are developed due to various diseases.

 • Metformin – It’s use is shown to deplete the body of B12. (see Vitamin B12 Deficiency and Metformin Usage Trigger Peripheral Neuropathy)